xCDAT/xcdat-validation/riotai/results/20260422-steve-file-count-crossover-upscale/README.md

 The repository's `riotai/json_to_netcdf_maps/prepared_datasets_Amon.csv` is a local selection manifest only.
 It does not cause local data reads.

-## Quick start: run both benchmarks on Perlmutter
+## Quick start: run the remote benchmark on Perlmutter

-From the repository root, prepare the local manifest and submit all six shards (three remote Perlmutter-to-ORNL shards and three local comparison shards):
+From the repository root, prepare the manifest and submit the five remote Perlmutter-to-ORNL shards.
+The existing `final_combined.csv` is retained as the local baseline and is not rerun:

 ```bash
 conda activate xcdat_test_stable_min